 Mineral sunscreens (sunblock)

-Mineral sunscreen (also called sunblock) sits on top of the skin’s surface, acting as a shield that deflects UV rays away from the skin.
+Mineral sunscreen (also called sunblock or or physical sunscreen) sits on top of the skin’s surface, acting as a shield that deflects UV rays away from the skin.
 Because mineral sunscreens create a physical barrier, they’re effective as soon as they’re applied and protect against both UVA and UVB rays.